 As Oia is one of the most popular places in Santorini, it usually gets insanely crowded during the day.
 That’s why it’s a great idea to start your day early so you can explore the town while most of the tourists are still sleeping!

-If you want to take some amazing pictures for your Instagram or travel scrapbook, this is the best time to do it so make sure you have your camera with you!
-Some of the places you should visit include the main street of Oia and the famous three domes of Santorini viewpoint.
+If you want to take some amazing pictures for your Instagram or family album, this is the best time to do it so make sure you have your camera with you.

 Grab coffee and breakfast at one of the cafes